-The FY2018 application submission period is now open.
-The FY2018 RFA is now available on Grants.gov.
+The FY2018 application submission period is now closed.
+The FY2018 grantees can be found here.

 Critical Dates for FY2018 Process and Technology Improvement Grants (PTIG)